Armenians in Turkey: History

 Armenians living in Turkey today are a remnant of what was once a much larger community that existed for thousands of years, long before the establishment of the Sultanate of Rum.
 Estimates for the number of Armenian citizens of the Ottoman Empire in the decade before World War I range between 1.3 (official Ottoman data) and 3 million (independent estimates).

 When Constantinople finally became part of the Ottoman Empire, financial support was given to the Apostolic Church by the Sultan, so it could build churches in the city, which prior to that the Byzantines refused as they viewed the church as heretical.
 Armenians in the Ottoman Empire were viewed as a separate millet, and given the status of second-class citizens, but were not usually mistreated until later in the empire's history.
 Many Armenians gained significant positions in the empire in professions such as banking, which they almost had a monopoly in.
 The oldest Turkish company, Zildjian, was founded by an Armenian in the 17th century.

 Starting in the late 19th century, political instability, dire economic conditions, and continuing ethnic tensions prompted the emigration of as many as 100,000 Armenians to Europe, the Americas and the Middle East.
 This massive exodus from the Ottoman Empire is what started the modern Armenian diaspora worldwide.

 There was conflict between Armenians, Turks and Kurds between 1892 and 1915.
 The Armenian genocide followed in 1915–1916 until 1918, during which the Ottoman government of the time ordered the deportation.
 These measures affected an estimated 75–80% of all the Armenians living in the Ottoman Empire during World War I. Many died directly, while others died as a result of dehydration, disease, and starvation during the death marches.

-As for the remaining Armenians in the east, they found refuge by 1917–1918 in the Caucasus and within the areas controlled by the newly established Democratic Republic of Armenia.
+Many of the remaining Armenians in the East found refuge by 1917–1918 in the Caucasus and within the areas controlled by the newly established Democratic Republic of Armenia.
 They never returned to their original homes in today's Eastern Turkey (composed of six vilayets, Erzurum, Van, Bitlis, Diyarbakır, Mamuretülaziz, and Sivas).